JRDB: A Dataset and Benchmark of Egocentric Robot Visual Perception of Humans in Built Environments: Annotation and Labels in JRDB

 \subsection{Annotation Procedure}

 \revised{The annotation is performed by a group of labelers specially instructed for the task.
-Due to the rapidly changing and irregular motion patterns of pedestrians in indoor environments, we annotate at \SI{7.5}{\hertz}, once for every two received LiDAR pointclouds and set of synchronized images from the 2D RGB stereo cylindrical sensor suite.
+Due to the rapidly changing and irregular motion patterns of pedestrians in indoor environments, we annotate at \SI{7.5}{\hertz}, once for every two received LiDAR point clouds and set of synchronized images from the 2D RGB stereo cylindrical sensor suite.
 The annotation procedure is as follows: First, 3D bounding boxes around each pedestrian in the point cloud are annotated.
-Each pedestrian is annotated manually in the combined pointcloud resulting from merging the signals from both Velodyne 16 LiDAR sensors.
+Each pedestrian is annotated manually in the combined point cloud resulting from merging the signals from both Velodyne 16 LiDAR sensors.
 The bounding boxes are annotated with the \textit{assumed} full pedestrian size, if they are not visible.
 The boxes have a constant height, width and length per pedestrian that fits from shoulder to shoulder and has enough front and back space to cover the arm swinging during walking.
-Since the point clouds are sparse, especially at longer distances, the 2D RGB images associated to the scene are shown during annotation to support the labelers.
-Only pedestrians visible in the point cloud are annotated: we consider a pedestrian to be visible in the point cloud if at least 50 points of the pointcloud belong to the pedestrian.
-The annotations are performed per sequence such that the same labels are assigned to the same pedestrians over the entire sequence.}
+Since the point clouds are sparse, especially at longer distances, the 2D RGB images associated to the scene are shown during annotation to support the labelers. \revisedF{We annotate a pedestrian in all frames if it is visible in at least one frame, \eg at least 50 points of the point cloud belong to the pedestrian.} The annotations are performed per sequence such that the same ID labels are assigned to the same pedestrians over the entire sequence.}

 \revised{After the annotation in 3D, the bounding boxes are projected into the image plane of each of the five cameras of the top row of the stereo cylindrical camera suite (see Appendix~A.1 for the details of the transformation).
-The projection provides a first approximation for the 2D bounding boxes of the pedestrians visible in both the pointcloud and the images.
+The projection provides a first approximation for the 2D bounding boxes of the pedestrians visible in both the point cloud and the images.
 The projections are then manually refined to fit accurately the pedestrian size.
 The 2D bounding boxes are annotated with the \textit{assumed} full pedestrian size, if they are not visible, and should enclose all the human body, including legs and arms.
 Additional 2D bounding boxes are added to annotate pedestrians visible in the 2D RGB images but not in the point cloud.
-After this annotation step we obtain temporally consistent labels across the pointcloud as well as the images of the five cameras.}
+After this annotation step we obtain temporally consistent labels across the point cloud as well as the images of the five cameras.}

 \revised{To provide annotations for researchers interested on methods based on cylindrical panorama images, we merge the 2D annotations in the images of the five cameras of the top row of the cylindrical stereo sensor suite into a unified cylindrical image.
 We use the same mapping applied to compose the cylindrical images (see Appendix~A.1) to obtain the coordinates of four corners of each 2D bounding box in the 360\degree cylindrical image.
 Using the unique ID per pedestrian, we compute the tightest enclosing axis-aligned rectangle for the corners of each pedestrian.
 In few cases, since our cylindrical image spans the entire 360\degree, the same pedestrian appears in both the right and left borders of the image.
 Those cases are indicated with the $(u,v)$ coordinates of the top left corner of the box and a width that extends beyond the right edge of the image.
 The resulting of merging the annotations in the 360~\degree images can be observed in Fig~\ref{fig:visualization}.} \revised{As a final step, we upsample the annotations from \SI{7.5}{\hertz} to \SI{15}{\hertz} with a linear interpolation.}